codistica/codistica-js/packages/codistica-types/README.md

 Documentation will be soon available in [Codistica's official website][codistica-js-docs-url].

+In the meantime, you can take a look at the following references:

+-   [Types][types]

 ## Install

 ### npm

 ```bash
 npm install @codistica/types
 ```

 ### yarn

 ```bash
 yarn add @codistica/types
 ```